NuGet/Home/accepted/2023/vscode-commands.md

 TODO: show screenshot of what the experience described above will look like (search bar with list of all installed packages below it)
 Question: do we want to provide check boxes and allow multiple packages to be selected at once? or could this be a possible addition for a future iteration

-##### Option 2: Navigating to 'NuGet: Remove package' command through C# DevKit soltion explorer
+##### Option 2: Navigating to 'NuGet: Remove package' command through C# DevKit solution explorer

-A developer will also be able to access the same remove package command through a right click experience built directly into the soltion explorer offered through C# DevKit.
+A developer will also be able to access the same remove package command through a right click experience built directly into the solution explorer offered through C# DevKit.
 In the dependency node, if the developer right clicks on a specific package in the folder, they will see a menu of options for operations to perform on this specific package.
 One of these options will be: "Remove package".

 Option to use the existing delete command & key binding?